Xyleee/devguidance_django/README.md

 # DevGuidance API Documentation

+## Installation Requirements

+The API requires the following dependencies:
+* Python 3.x
+* Django and Django REST Framework
+* PostgreSQL database
+* Python libraries:
+  * python-magic or python-magic-bin (on Windows)
+  * Pillow for image processing
+  * djangorestframework-simplejwt for authentication

 ## Rate Limiting

 The API implements custom rate limiting to prevent abuse.
 The following endpoints are protected by rate limits: